JordanAbacus/stable-app-docs/stablecare/what-is-stablecare.md

 \*\*\* _To get theft protection under a Steel membership, you must use a single parking session Guardian Pass.
 If you run out of Guardian Passes and do not purchase more, you will not have theft protection._
 ===

-!!!
+!!!info Monthly Payments
+At this time, we only offer monthly memberships on a case-by-case basis, based on financial need.
+If you need to pay for your membership as a monthly subscription, just reach out to us at hello@stablemobility.io and ask.

-At this time, we do not offer monthly memberships.
-However, you can choose to pay for an annual or seasonal membership in installments with Affirm or Klarna.
+You can choose to pay for an annual or seasonal membership in installments with Affirm or Klarna without special approval.
 If you decide you want to discontinue coverage (*e.g.*, you sell or upgrade your vehicle before your membership period ends), we will give you a pro-rated, partial refund for the unusued portion of your membership.
 !!!

 ### Gold